pavankay/Open-AI-assistant-flask/README.md

 In this repositary I use flask for this example however you can be switch it or take it out for your needs.
 I use the beta Assistant api with threads, messages, and runs.

+The thread object holds multiple message object so when you call the assistant it can look at the thread for contex.
+The thread object has a id atrobute of you to add messsages later
+The message object holds text so you can add it to the thread, you use the threads id to find which thread to add it to.
+The run object is used for the exuction of a thread which means to make the assistant to look at the thread and see the last messsage to give a response.
+For the run object you need the id of the assistint, and the id of the thread.